 Safeguarding children is of paramount importance.
-As a regular visitor to school, you have the privilege of building relationships with pupils.
-Alongside this, you have a responsibility to report any concerns you may have about a pupil to the class teacher or Designated Safeguarding Lead (DSL) or one of their deputies.
+As a regular visitor to school you have the privilege of building relationships with pupils.
+You have a responsibility to report any concerns you may have about a pupil to the class teacher or Designated Senior Lead for Child Protection: Sara Lawrenson (Executive Head), Jayne Narraway (Head of School) or Rebecca Wormleighton (SENDCo and Year 1 teacher).
+Please read carefully what to do if a child discloses information regarding child protection issues.